micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

 ROS 2 services is another communication mechanism between nodes.
 Services implement a client-server paradigm based on ROS 2 messages and types.
 Further information about ROS 2 services can be found [here](https://index.ros.org/doc/ros2/Tutorials/Services/Understanding-ROS2-Services/)

-Ready to use code related to this tutorial can be found in [`micro-ROS-demos/rcl/addtwoints_server`](https://github.com/micro-ROS/micro-ROS-demos/blob/dashing/rcl/addtwoints_server/main.c) and [`micro-ROS-demos/rcl/addtwoints_client`](https://github.com/micro-ROS/micro-ROS-demos/blob/dashing/rcl/addtwoints_client/main.c) folders.
+Ready to use code related to this tutorial can be found in [`micro-ROS-demos/rclc/addtwoints_server`](https://github.com/micro-ROS/micro-ROS-demos/blob/foxy/rclc/addtwoints_server/main.c) and [`micro-ROS-demos/rclc/addtwoints_client`](https://github.com/micro-ROS/micro-ROS-demos/blob/foxy/rclc/addtwoints_client/main.c) folders.

 Note: Services are not supported in rclc package yet.
-Therefore the configuration is described using RCL layer.
+Therefore, for the moment, the configuration is described using the RCL layer.
+However, we are working to port them to the RCLC soon.

 Starting from a code where RCL is initialized and a micro-ROS node is created, these steps are required in order to generate a service server: